India allows Pakistan to visit controversial water projects

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The government has announced that a breakthrough has been achieved in allowing a Pakistani team to inspect controversial Indian water projects on the Chenab River.
+ISLAMABAD: The government has announced that a breakthrough has been achieved in allowing Pakistani team to inspect controversial Indian water projects on Chenab River.

+Islamabad blames that the New Delhi had violated the Indus Water Treaty 1960 after building these dams, especially on their designs.

 Pakistan has severe objections on the designs of these controversial projects and Islamabad has been requesting the Bank for the constitution of court of arbitration since long, while India is asking for appointment of a neutral expert to look into the issue.

-With the changing geo-political situation of the region, while China, Russia and Turkey are acknowledging that water is the major issue of Pakistan, the World Bank had to set up the court of arbitration (for settling dispute between Pakistan and India), a senior official said.
-The World Bank was not responding positively as the Indian lobby was strong and its official was sitting on top posts of the Bank.
+With the changing geo-political situation of the region, while China, Russia and Turkey are acknowledging that water is the major issue of Pakistan, the World Bank must have to set up court of arbitration (for settling dispute between Pakistan and India), a senior official said.
+The World Bank was not responding positively as Indian lobby was strong and its official was sitting on top posts of the Bank.

-Faisal Vawda last month, while talking to media persons, had said, “We have a very major issue of the Indus Waters Treaty with India.
+Faisal Vawda last month while talking to media persons had said, “We have a very major issue of Indus Water Treaty with India.
 We are making a programme for addressing this issue in a very aggressive way and are going forward.
 And we hope to resolve the issues soon.”

 Negotiations between Pakistan and India were stuck since 2014, and a few months back these talks were restored.
 In December 2018, Secretary Water Resources Shamail Ahmad Khawaja had said that inspection of projects on Chenab basin was planned with the permission of the Indian government, but latter the visit was postponed as New Delhi informed Islamabad that the visit is not possible as there are elections in India, especially in Indian-Held Kashmir.